pkamenarsky/concur-replica/README.md

 [Replica](https://github.com/pkamenarsky/replica): a remote virtual DOM library.
 Clients run a fixed JavaScript snippet which opens a connection to your Haskell server.
 The client uses it to notify the server of browser events, and the server uses it to send DOM updates to be applied by the client.

-[Concur](https://github.com/ajnsit/concur): a UI framework that generalizes the Elm architecture.
+[Concur](https://github.com/ajnsit/concur): a UI framework that *reifies time* and as such generalizes the Elm architecture.
 It's based around `Widget`s, sections of the UI that may return a value.

 ## Upsides and downsides